 - Presented by Mrs Teresa Fairchild in appreciation of her great-uncle Mr Clinton Thomas Dent, MC, FRCS, who commissioned this work 2008

-Following the success of The Singer, displayed nearby, in 1893 Ford produced a companion Egyptian nude, Applause.
-The figure is clapping rhythmically, perhaps while music or dance is performed.
-Ford researched his Egyptian symbols carefully and around the base are Ancient Egyptian deities in silver and an inscription which quotes from the ‘Song of the Harpist of Thebes’.
-The girl’s headdress is studded with semi-precious stones and decorated with enamel.
-The snakes are symbols of the Kingdoms and Upper and Lower Egypt.
-The quality of the casting is unrivalled, allowing precise detail and the suggestion of the surface of the model’s skin.
+The Egyptian style of this work reflects a 19th century fascination with the East encouraged by easier travel via railways and steamships and new archaeological discoveries.
+Following the success of The Singer, in 1893 Ford produced a companion, Applause.
+The figure is clapping while music or dance is performed.
+Ford researched his Egyptian symbols carefully and around the base are ancient Egyptian deities in silver and an inscription from the ‘Song of the Harpist of Thebes’.
+The snakes are symbols of the kingdoms of Upper and Lower Egypt.

 This In Focus discusses the creation and reception of these two sculptures in the context of the Victorian enthusiasm for ...

 In the first of a new series of In Focus projects about artworks in the collection, Jason Edwards looks at ...